 Does GG Masters Has a Leaderboard?
 What are the Prizes?

-The leaderboard also rewards those that finish in second through tenth place with a package of entries to the 2021 GGMasters tournaments, each worth $7800.
+The leaderboard also rewarded those that finish in second through tenth place with a package of entries to the 2021 GGMasters tournaments, each worth $7800.

 Does GGMasters Utilize GGPoker’s Tournament Staking Feature?